kubeslice/netops/README.md

 ```

 2. Edit the `VERSION` variable in the Makefile to change the docker tag to be built.
-Image is set as `docker.io/aveshasystems/netops:$(VERSION)` in the Makefile.
+The image is set as `docker.io/aveshasystems/netops:$(VERSION)` in the Makefile.
 Modiy this if required.

 ```bash
 make docker-build
 ```

-### Run Locally on a Kind Clusters
+### Run Locally on a Kind Cluster

 1. You can load the netops image on your kind cluster using the following command: